 You can save tax on your long-term capital gains by investing them in capital gains bonds issued by the National Highway Authority of India (NHAI) or Rural Electrification Corporation (REC).
 You can redeem them after 5 years and must sell them before the lapse of 5 years from the date of sale of the house property.

 You are allowed a period of 6 months to invest in these bonds.
-However, to be able to claim exemption, you will have to invest before the income tax return filing date.
+However, to be able to claim an exemption, you will have to invest before the income tax return filing date.

 Repatriation of Funds